Camps and retreats for Turner Syndrome girls and families

 Autumn Retreat hosted by Turner Syndrome Foundation

-A place for women, girls, and families affected by Turner Syndrome to unplug, spend time surrounded by nature, and connect with others who understand your story.
+Why is the retreat so good for this community?
+The retreat is a place for women, girls, and families affected by Turner Syndrome to unplug, spend time surrounded by nature, and connect with others who understand your story.
 The Retreat is a holistic experience to nurture mind, body, and spirit.
 The weekend features presentations to broaden your understanding of TS and plenty of opportunities to connect and form lasting friendships!

 Learn more about the Autumn Retreat.